Oil And Gas Trust Value Ranking, June 2017

 Gas prices are typically cyclical.
 For the first time in a while, the general curve is flat with a spot price in the middle of the range.

 Fig. 1: Oil and gas prices used by the model and implied oil price premium.
-Source: NYMEX and author's analysis.
+Source: NYMEX and author's analysis

 June 2017 Valuations

-The table below presents a comparison of fifteen trusts based upon valuations using the two methods.
+The table below presents a comparison of 15 trusts based upon valuations using the two methods.
 The table is divided into five sections.
 In the first section, trusts are ranked according to the model's forecast internal rate of return ((NYSE:IRR)).
 For comparison, the risk-adjusted rate of return that I use for Fair Value ((NASDAQ:FV)) calculations is also shown here.

 The second section presents four different valuations: a recent closing market price and three net present value ((NYSE:NPV)) estimates, two using 10% discount rates for the model and reserve methods and the third discounting the model's valuation at FV%.

 The third section of the table presents the ratios of the market price to the three NPVs.
 I consider trusts with FV-to-market-price-ratios (column c) of less than 1.0 to be candidates for long positions, while reserve-report-NPV-10-ratios (column e) over 4.0 are one indicator that I use to identify short candidates.
-The fourth section compares 12-month forward and trailing yields and the fifth provides the oil/gas revenue mix, expenses and other details.
+The fourth section compares 12-month forward and trailing yields, and the fifth provides the oil/gas revenue mix, expenses, and other details.

 Fig 2.
 Trusts ranked by IRR.
 Source: Google Finance, Trusts' SEC filings, and author's analysis.
 Columns with an "M" are derived from the model's forecast; those with a "T" from the trust reserve reports.